 - Who do I contact to get financial aid help in the Office of Financial Aid; who is my advisor?

-- Jennifer Epperson - Assistant Director for Graduate and Professional Programs
+- Jennifer Epperson - Associate Director of Financial Aid

-- Elizabeth Gambrell - Graduate Financial Aid Advisor
+- Marcie Harchuck - Graduate Financial Aid Advisor

 - Elizabeth Martin - Undergraduate Financial Aid Advisor

-Advises undergraduate students whose last names begin with A - K
+Advises undergraduate day students whose last names begin with G - K and Evening College students

 - Patty Roark - Undergraduate Financial Aid Advisor